major-lab/mirbooking/README.md

 To generate introspection metadata, use `meson -Dwith_introspection=true`.
 To generate Vala bindings, use `meson -Dwith_vapi=true`.

+FFTW can be optionally used to compute more accurate silencing by specifying `meson -Dwith_fftw3=true`.
+If you redistribute miRBooking source code, be careful not to enable this as a default because of the GPL license covering this dependency.

 ## Other tools

 In addition to the `mirbooking` binary, this package ship a number of utilities